 | Ideal for | Moderate use, cost control | Intensive use, peace of mind |

 A trick: don't just look at the price of the largest plan.
-Calculate your real consumption, add a 20% margin, and compare that scenario.
-Many travelers pay for unlimited "just in case" when 5 GB would have been plenty.
-If you're looking to save money, also check out our alternatives to Holafly, which sometimes offer better prices.
+Calculate your actual consumption, add a 20% margin, and compare that scenario.
+Many travelers pay for unlimited "just in case" when 5 GB would have been more than enough.
+If you're looking to save money, also check out our honest comparison between eSIM and local SIM, which helps you decide without being swayed by the most advertised plan.

 Coverage and destinations

-Both operate with quality local networks in most tourist countries, so in Europe, the US, or Southeast Asia, you'll rarely notice significant coverage differences.
-What changes is the catalog of destinations and regional plans: it's advisable to check that your exact country (or combination of countries) is covered before purchasing.
+Both operate with quality local networks in most tourist countries, so in Europe, the US, or Southeast Asia, you will rarely notice significant coverage differences.
+What changes is the catalog of destinations and regional plans: it is advisable to check that your exact country (or combination of countries) is covered before purchasing.

 Activation and installation

-For both, the process is similar and quick: you purchase, receive a QR code by email, scan it in your phone's settings, and activate data upon arrival.
+In both cases, the process is similar and quick: you purchase, receive a QR code by email, scan it in your phone settings, and activate data upon arrival.
 On a compatible phone, installing an eSIM takes around 1 minute.
-The general recommendation is to install it before leaving home (with Wi-Fi) and activate data once you're at your destination.
+The general recommendation is to install it before leaving home (with Wi-Fi) and activate data once you reach your destination.

-If you've never done it before, it's not complicated: follow our step-by-step guide on how to activate an eSIM and first check if your phone supports it.
+If you've never done it before, there's no mystery: follow our step-by-step guide on how to install an eSIM and first check that your phone supports it.
 Most phones from recent years are compatible, but it's worth verifying to avoid last-minute surprises at the airport.

 Support and fine print

 Support matters more than it seems when you're abroad and something isn't connecting.
-Both offer customer service, and the point to evaluate is whether you get help in Spanish and with extended hours.
-Before buying, locate the support channel (chat, email) so you don't have to scramble for it in a hurry during your trip.
+Both offer customer service, and the point to evaluate is whether you have help in Spanish and during extended hours.
+Before buying, locate the support channel (chat, email) so you don't have to frantically search for it in the middle of your trip.

-The "fine print" to check for any unlimited eSIM is the fair usage policy, the plan's validity, and whether it allows hotspot data sharing.
+The "fine print" to check for any unlimited eSIM is the fair use policy, the plan's validity, and whether it allows hotspot data sharing.
 Not all unlimited plans allow unlimited connection sharing.
-If you plan to use an impromptu router for your laptop or tablet, confirm this; we explain it in sharing data via hotspot with eSIM.
+If you plan to use an improvised router for your laptop or tablet, first compare this option with carrying a portable Wi-Fi (pocket Wi-Fi) instead of an eSIM, because for groups or multiple devices at once, it sometimes pays off more.

 Which to choose based on your trip

-To summarize by user profile: if you're a heavy user (videos, video calls, many hours of maps) and want zero worries, Holafly's unlimited plan fits.
-If you're a moderate user and like to pay exactly for what you use, Nomad with its gigabyte bundle is usually more efficient.
-For a week-long trip with frequent Wi-Fi at your accommodation, the GB bundle almost always wins.
+To summarize by user profiles: if you're a heavy user (videos, video calls, many hours of maps) and want zero worries, Holafly's unlimited plan fits.
+If you're a moderate user and like to pay only for what you use, Nomad with its GB package is usually more efficient.
+For a week-long trip with frequent Wi-Fi at accommodation, the GB package almost always wins.

-And there's a third option: compare with other brands before committing to any.
-In the best cheap eSIM of 2026, we pit several options against each other.
+And there's a third option that almost no one considers before buying: first understand what a virtual eSIM is exactly and how it works compared to a physical SIM, because that determines which plan truly suits you.
 The key is to start with your actual consumption, not the most advertised plan.
-With that data, the choice between Nomad and Holafly is no longer a coin toss.
+With that data, the choice between Nomad and Holafly stops being a coin toss.

 Frequently asked questions